dynatrace-oss/barista/src/lib/button/README.md

 ## Theming

-The button styling depends on the theme the component is in.
+The button styling depends on the theme the component is used in.
 You can set a theme on an area of the app by using the `dtTheme` directive.

-*Example:*

 ```html